Myothihakyaw1997/Python-Video-Converter/README.md

 -f command for desire filepath(relative or full path) -o to save output file.

-### To convert all videos in desire file
+### To convert all videos from desire folder

 ```
 python3 rescale_video.py -d="./videos" -o="./output"
 ```
--d for folderpath to convert files
+-d for folderpath to convert files.
--o for folderpath to save output files
+-o for folderpath to save output files.
 Note: You dont need specify filename in both -f and -o for -d command.